Multi-Winner Voting with Approval Preferences: How to Compute Winning Committees?

-One can also find approximation algorithms for the corresponding \emph{minimization} problem: for $w$-Thiele, instead of maximizing the $w$-score, one can equivalently minimize the difference to the theoretical optimum of $n\cdot (1+\frac 1 2 + \dots+\frac 1 k)$, i.e., to minimize the $w$-loss defined as \citet{ByrkaSS18} present a factor-2.35 approximation algorithm for PAV.
-This result requires a more complex algorithm based on dependent rounding of a linear program solution.
-It is notable that this result does not hold for weights other than the harmonic numbers; in particular, such an approximation algorithm does not exist for CC under the assumption that $\ptime\neq\np$.
-While seq-PAV can be viewed as a voting rule in its own right, this is more debatable for this rounding scheme.
+\citet{ByrkaSS18} present a $2.36$-approximation algorithm for PAV according to this $\loss{w}$ measure.
+This algorithm is based on dependent rounding of a linear program solution.
+It is notable that this result does not hold for arbitrary weights; in particular, such an approximation algorithm does not exist for CC under the assumption that $\ptime\neq\np$~\cite{ByrkaSS18}.
+While seq-PAV can be viewed as a voting rule in its own right, this is more debatable for such a rounding-based algorithm.
 In particular, it cannot be expected to satisfy nice axiomatic properties such as committee monotonicity, and thus constitutes first and foremost an approximation of PAV.

-\citet{skowron2017fpt} describe two alternative algorithms that for certain Thiele methods (including PAV and CC) can provide arbitrarily good approximation guarantees and that work in FPT time for the parameter $(k, t)$, where $t$ is the upper-bound on the number of candidates each voter approves.
+\citet{skowron2017fpt} describes two alternative algorithms that for certain Thiele methods (including PAV and CC) can provide arbitrarily good approximation guarantees and that work in FPT time for the parameter $(k, t)$, where $t$ is the upper-bound on the number of candidates each voter approves.
 Thus, these algorithms are practical only when the desired size of the committee $k$ and the approval sets of the voters are all small.
-On contrary, \citet{skowron2017fpt} show that if each voter approves sufficiently many candidates, then sequential $w$-Thiele provides an even better approximation guarantee than 0.63.
-Analogous results, but with the focus on CC, have been given by \citet{sko-fal:cc-fpt-approx}.
+Moreover, \citet{skowron2017fpt} shows that if each voter approves sufficiently many candidates, then Sequential $w$-Thiele provides an even better approximation guarantee than 0.63.
+Analogous results, but with the focus on CC, are due to \citet{sko-fal:cc-fpt-approx}.

-For MAV, stronger approximation results hold: \citet{BS14:minimax_approximation} and \citet{cygan2018approximation} present polynomial-time approximation schemes (PTAS) for MAV, i.e., polynomial-time approximation algorithms that achieves arbitrary (but fixed) precision; previous work established first factor-3 \cite{leg-mar-meh:approx_multiwinner} and then factor-2 \cite{caragiannis2010approximation} approximation algorithms.
+For MAV, stronger approximation results hold: \citet{BS14:minimax_approximation} and \citet{cygan2018approximation} present polynomial-time approximation schemes (PTAS) for MAV, i.e., polynomial-time approximation algorithms that achieves arbitrary (but fixed) precision; previous work established first a 3-approximation algorithm (\citet{leg-mar-meh:approx_multiwinner}) and then a 2-approximation algorithm (\citet{caragiannis2010approximation}).